veliusiidx/iidx-random-trainer/README.md

 Instructions:

-Start Bistrover in Admin mode (Make sure it's the latest DJH release) Start the trainer once monitor check has finished and the game is fully loaded in Admin mode Click back in game
+-Start Bistrover in Admin mode (Make sure it's the latest DJH release)

+-Start the trainer once monitor check has finished and the game is fully loaded in Admin mode

+-Click back in game

 Controls: